OxAIhealth/oxaihealth.github.io/_pages/home.md

     <br>
 <p>
 <b>Workshop Summary:</b> Join leading experts and practitioners from healthcare, computer science, policy, law, ethics, and social sciences for an engaging workshop focused on advancing trustworthy and accountable artificial intelligence (AI) in personalised medicine and healthcare.
 This event will explore key principles, core challenges, and best practices for the reliable evaluation and deployment of AI systems in real-world scenarios.
 Through panel discussions and keynote presentations, participants will tackle technical challenges, legal and ethical considerations, and the critical need for human-centered AI.
 Discover how interdisciplinary collaboration can drive responsible innovation while ensuring AI systems are both effective and trustworthy.

-Lunch and refreshments will be provided, and we plan to have a drinks reception for networking after the event.
-Please indicate if you have any dietary requirements in the linked form.
 </p>
     <p>
-    <b>The workshop will take place on Tuesday, November 12th, 2024 at 9.30am.</b>
+    <b>The workshop will take place on Tuesday, November 12th, 2024 at 9.30am in St. Anne's College, Oxford.</b> Lunch and refreshments will be provided, and we plan to have a drinks reception for networking after the event.
+Please indicate dietary requirements in the linked form.
     </p>
     <p>
       This workshop is jointly organised by the <a href="https://www.oii.ox.ac.uk/research/projects/governance-of-emerging-technologies/" target="_blank">Governance of Emerging Technologies Team</a>  and the <a href="https://cpm.ox.ac.uk/meet-the-team/" target="_blank">Oxford Centre for Personalised Medicine</a>.
 In case of any issues or questions, please contact Eoin Delaney who is leading the organisation of this workshop.